jEnbuska/none-dux/README.md

 }
 ```
 ##Warning
-It's best to use only normalized state, but if you have circular structures, react components or 3th party library objects like `moment`:s. in your state
+If your state has circular structures, react components or 3th party library objects like `moment`:s, then use 'createLeaf' to avoid those objects being destructed recursively.
-,use 'createLeaf'.

-Using custom JavaScript classes in nonedux reducer state is not well tested, but most likely they are changed into regular Objects without class specific functions.
+Using custom JavaScript classes in reducer state is not well tested.

 ##Type checking

 ```
-//Provides console errors when something is not what it should have been.
+//Provides console errors when something breaks spesifications.

 import nonedux, { shape } from 'none-dux